A velocity-vorticity-pressure formulation for the steady Navier--Stokes--Brinkman--Forchheimer problem: A new inverse estimate

 \begin{lemma}[New inverse estimate] There exists a universal positive constant $C_\mathrm{eq}$, that exclusively depends on $d=2,3$, such that all affine vector-valued functions ${\f,\g\in \mathbb{P}_1(K)^d}$ satisfy

 \end{lemma}

 {\it Proof of independence of $K$}.
 At first glance, the most striking aspect of the lemma is the independence of $K$, that makes $C_\textrm{eq}$ a constant that depends on the reference simplex $K_\textrm{ref}$ of volume $|K_\textrm{ref}|>0$.
-But that aspect follows from an elementary affine transformation $\Psi$ from $K$ to $K_\textrm{ref}$: All integrals of both sides of the squared estimate are Lebesgue functions (and no derivative appears) so the transformation shows
+But that aspect follows from an elementary affine transformation $\Psi$ from $K$ to $K_\textrm{ref}$ {(which is smooth since we are assuming shape regularity)}: All integrals of both sides of the squared estimate are Lebesgue functions (and no derivative appears) so the transformation shows

 for $\hat{\f}:=\f\circ \Psi $, $\hat{\g}:=\g\circ \Psi $, $b_{K_\textrm{ref}}=b_K\circ \Psi$, and $K_\textrm{ref}=\Psi(K)$.
 Thus, once the assertion holds on the reference simplex $K={K_\textrm{ref}}$, it holds on any simplex $K$ with the same constant $C_\textrm{eq}$. $\square$